OpenAnime/yakamoz/README.md

 # yakamoz

-HLS Livestreaming framework for complex use cases.
+HLS framework for complex use cases.

 ## Why?

-Current HLS Livestreaming implementations such as hls.js does not let you to append buffers yourself.
-Let's say you have mp2t video buffers stored in indexedDB which you want to play.
-You won't be able to do that because you can't append video buffers by yourself. hls.js will automaticly try to fetch proper segments and append one by one.
+Instead of current HLS implementations, Yakamoz provides a simple API to append buffers by yourself while handles unnecessary buffers and cleans them automaticly.

 ## Usage